Whiplash and Auto Injury, Onalaska, WI

 Only about half the people who are involved in auto accidents ever fully recover from them, and a big reason for this surprisingly high number is that many people simply aren’t aware of the damage that was done in the accident.
 Sometimes the impact of a collision can cause a misalignment in the spine, or it can cause ligaments in the neck and shoulders to be permanently damaged, and if there is no pain associated with these occurrences, people tend to just let it go.

 While this is very understandable, it can cause long-term issues with soreness, pain, and sometimes even difficulty with range of motion.
 Given enough time the spinal joints will degenerate in response to these injuries.
 That’s why your best course of action if you’ve been involved in an accident, is to come visit us at Live Aligned, your chiropractic Center in Onalaska, Wisconsin.
-Here you’ll get a free exam and consultation, and any issues resulting from your auto accident will be discussed with one of our highly skilled doctors.
+Here you’ll get an exam and consultation, and any issues resulting from your auto accident will be discussed with one of our highly skilled doctors.

 Screening for Whiplash symptoms in Onalaska, WI